-JF supplied Options with an undated "Alternative Investment - Store First Member Declaration and Indemnity" which Mr S had signed.
+Also, on 13 March 2012 Mrs S signed a document titled "Alternative Investment - Store First Member Declaration and Indemnity".
 This read:

-"I, [Mr S] being the member of the above Scheme instruct Carey Pension Trustees UK Ltd to Purchase a Leasehold Storage Unit(s) in the Store First investment through Harley-Scott Holdings Ltd for a consideration of £39,000 on my behalf for the above Scheme.
+"I, [Mrs S] being the member of the above Scheme instruct Carey Pension Trustees UK Ltd to Purchase a Leasehold Storage Unit(s) in the Store First investment through Harley-Scott Holdings Ltd for a consideration of £....... on my behalf for the above Scheme.